algolia/instantsearch/docgen/src/guides/migration.md

 If you want to learn more about sorting the values, check out the widget API to see what are the valid values for the `sortBy` option of [menu](../widgets/menu.html#struct-MenuWidgetOptions-sortBy) or [refinementList](../widgets/refinementList.html#struct-RefinementListWidgetOptions-sortBy)

+## Templates not working

+Internally all the widgets are now using the connectors.
+And we wanted their API to be close to the one offered by react-instantsearch connectors.
+This then impacted the name of some variables in the templates.

+List of global changes:

+ - name ==> label
+ - name ==> value (refinementList)